 Impact

-The Capturly WordPress plugin contains a flaw where the filename supplied to a PHP include/require statement is not properly validated, leading to a Local File Inclusion vulnerability.
-This weakness permits an attacker to read any file that the web server can access, potentially exposing sensitive configuration data or credentials.
-The issue is classified as CWE-98, which identifies improper control of the filename used for inclusion.
+The Capturly WordPress plugin contains a flaw where the filename given to a PHP include/require call is not validated, allowing an attacker to cause the server to include arbitrary local files.
+By triggering this vulnerability, an unauthenticated visitor can read files that the web server process can access, potentially leaking configuration data, credentials or other sensitive information.
+This weakness aligns with CWE‑98, which describes improper control of the filename used for file inclusion.

 Affected Systems